 - 1. What are the central issues addressed in these documentaries?
 What has changed between the start and the end? - 2.
 What are the primary emotions you felt during these films?
 What are some secondary emotions? - 3.
 What are some surprising facts you learned from these films?
 How do these facts shape your understanding of the central issue of the films? - 4.
 Do these documentaries feel objective and/or balanced in their presentation of the issues?
 Why or why not? - 5.
 What do you see in these films that remind you of other stories from your life or other stories you know? - 6.
 Were there any perspectives relevant to the central issues of the documentaries that were not included?
 How would those voices have changed the films? - 7.
 Consider other films you've seen.
 What makes these films unique or important?
 What are some connections between these films and other films? - 8.
+What were the filmmakers' relationships with the subject?
+How were they personally connected?
+How do you think those relationships impacted the style or messages of the films? - 9.
 Which climate activism shown in The New Environmentalists is most likely to lead to larger scale change?
-Why do you think so? - 9.
-Which climate activism shown in the film could you engage in where you live? - 10.
-What were the filmmakers' relationships with the subject in each film in this program?
-How were they personally connected?
-How do you think those relationships impacted the style or messages of the films? - 11.
-What were some similarities in the filmmaking style of The New Environmentalists and the other short films in this program?
+Why do you think so? - 10.
+Which climate activism shown in the film could you engage in where you live? - 11.
+What were some similarities in the filmmaking style of The New Environmentalists and Tule Elk: The Killing of a Native Species?
 What were some differences?
 Did the films serve different purposes?